tranhelen/tranhelen/_posts/2019-06-02-progressiveproductivity.md

 ### Vacation

-Something this schedule doesn't accommodate for at all is vacation days.
+Something this schedule doesn't accommodate for is vacation.
 This is by design and may change in the future: I don't have any because it was designed so I would be relaxed.

 I work very inconsistent hours–sometimes eight to ten hours at once, sometimes a few hours with breaks in-between.
-Allowing for this keeps me quite rested and I tend to overwork my hours.
+This schedule keeps me well-rested and I tend to overwork my hours anyway.
 At the end of the month, if I work past my goal hours I decide if I want to 'bank it' to accrue holiday time.<span class="cite"><a href="#note-6" name="back-6">6</a></span> Sometimes I don't bank it at all.

 At the stage the company is in, I want to consistently be putting in hours.
 While I am absent some days I haven't really taken time off for quite awhile now.

 ## Results

 I'm the most productive _and_ calmest I've been in my career.
-I consider this of critical importance for my team: I handle a lot of the operations, marketing, and design.
+I consider this of critical importance for my team: I handle operations, marketing, and design.
 Allowing for founder burn-out would be reckless and irresponsible.

 One day Jupiter will require me to break this to put in more hours and when that day comes, I won't be running on empty.
 Ready to go.